 - Technology in Sustainable Development

 - Entrepreneurship

 - Urban Planning and Engineering

 - Integral Design and Management

 - Railway Systems

 - Dynamics of Structures

-- 2. The Master's degree programme in Applied Earth Sciences has the following tracks, with the stated content:
+- 2. The Master degree programme in Applied Earth Sciences has the following tracks, with the stated content in the annex:

-- Petroleum Engineering and Geosciences, as laid down in Article 4 Annex Specialisations:

-- Petroleum Engineering
+- Geo-Energy Engineering

-- Reservoir Geology
+- Geo Engineering

-- Geo-Engineering, as laid down in Article 5A Annex

-- Geoscience and Remote Sensing, as laid down in Article 5B Annex
+- Geoscience and Remote Sensing

-- Environmental Engineering, as laid down in Article 5C Annex
+- Environmental Engineering

-- Applied Geophysics, as laid down in Article 6 Annex
+- Applied Geophysics

-- Resource Engineering, as laid down in Article 7 Annex Specialisation:
+- European Mining, Minerals and Environment

-- European Mining Course (EMC)
+- specialisation: European Mining Course (EMC)

-- Structured exchange:

-- Mineral and Recycling Process Engineering Course (EMREC)

-Within a track or within a specialisation the student may opt for the annotations, mentioned in the annex:
+Within a track or within a specialisation the student may opt for the annotations, mentioned here and here</

-- Technology in Sustainable Development - Entrepreneurship.
+- Technology in Sustainable Development

+- Entrepreneurship

+- 3. The Master Degree Programme CME has no tracks.